-Abiola received numerous grants, awards and fellowships from national and international institutions including: the National Endowment for the Humanities (NEH), Council of American Overseas Research Centers (CAORC), Department of Education, US Department of State, The Mary Ellen Multi-Country Research Award, Howard University’s Deans Cabinet Award, the Outstanding Student Advisement Award, Howard University Research Grant, the Outstanding Assistant Professor Award (Howard University), and the George H. Bennett Fellowship, among others.
-In addition to a fellowship, Abiola was also awarded a grant from NEH to establish an Africana Theatre and Dance Collection in Howard University's historic Founder's Library (For more information click the "NEH" tab in the top banner of this page).
-Abiola's artistic awards include: Virginia Foundation for the Humanities (VFH) Master Folk Artist Award, SeVAA Excellence in the Arts Award, VMEA Outstanding Contribution to Music Award, among others.
+Abiola received numerous grants, awards and fellowships from national and international institutions including: the Outstanding Dance Education Researcher Award from the National Dance Education Organization (NDEO), the Mary Ellen Multi-Country Research Award, the National Endowment for the Humanities Fellowship (NEH), the Council of American Overseas Research Centers Fellowship (CAORC), Department of Education grant, U.S. Department of State grant, Howard University’s Deans Cabinet Award, the Outstanding Student Advisement Award (HU Office of Research Development), Howard University Research Grant, an Outstanding Assistant Professor Award and the George H. Bennett Fellowship, among others.
+In addition to the NEH fellowship, Abiola was also awarded a grant from NEH to establish an Africana Theatre and Dance Collection in Howard University's historic Founder's Library.
 During her summer tenure as Archivist for the Wolf Trap National Park for the Performing Arts, Abiola established their first archival system.

 Abiola was invited to Recife, Brazil, by the U.S. State Department to mount her African dance ballet, RITES, and to be a speaker in the International Cultural Summit in Brazil, hosted by a joint venture of the U.S. Consulate in Brazil and the Smithsonian Museum in Washington, DC, to facilitate the launch of the Smithsonian's first International Engagement Program.

 She was featured on ABC's Good Morning Washington, in the Afro-American Newspaper, and on the American Historical Association's (AHA) Perspectives on History as a Spotlight Scholar among others.

 Dr. Ofosuwa M. Abiola founded the African dance company Suwabi African Ballet.
 She served as the company's Artistic Director for 15 years before relocating to Washington DC, to earn her Ph.D.